The Trial Process of a Personal Injury Lawsuit and Can I Afford It?

 - Select a lawyer.
 Experience matters.
 Skilled trial lawyers understand how each part of the trial process affects other parts.
 We prepare each case for a jury trial.
 Only lawyers who have tried cases successfully understand how to fully prepare a case.
 A respected trial lawyer understands the legal arguments.
 He understands how to review evidence.
 The trial lawyer knows when and how to negotiate with insurance adjustors.
 He understands the arguments defense attorneys make.

 - Get medical care.
 For most accident victims, seeing an ER doctor is just the first stage of their medical care.
-Experienced legal counsel work with injury victims to help them see the right doctors.
-Early intervention and experienced care often leads to better medical outcomes.
+Experienced legal counsel works with injury victims to help them see the right doctors.
+Early intervention and experienced care often lead to better medical outcomes.
 Our lawyers work with your doctors to determine your diagnosis and prognosis.

 - Investigate the cause of the accident.
 Our Florida personal injury trial attorneys investigate why the accident happened.
 We analyze which defendants are accountable.
 Often, we work with private investigators.

 - Determine your medical status.
 Generally, our lawyers do not negotiate settlements until your medical condition is stable.
 Thus, it’s good to wait until your doctors tell you that more surgeries or treatment won’t improve your condition.
 When we know your full prognosis, we can begin to value your case.